oguching/Blabber/README.md

 It is just for me.
 Will use markdown and have a list of posts.

+TOOLS

+Types
+To Type or not to Type.
+That is the question.
+I've always wanted to try out Flow or TypeScript for a while now but was not sure which one would be right.
+I use Windows and read Flow does not perform well on Windows, so no Flow, that leaves TypeScript.
+However after reading through the slide [Flow vs TypeScript](http://djcordhose.github.io/flow-vs-typescript/flow-typescript-2.html), I don't think for my toy project I need type checking.
+Let's keep things simple.

 I wrote a [blogpost](http://oguching.com/blog/blabber) about what I mean.

 I work better with deadlines so I'm setting a deadline of October 31, 2016.